Nested Removal of Strictly Dominated Strategies in Infinite Games: Introduction

 At least since \cite{gilboa1990order}, order independence has been a central theme in the literature on iterated elimination procedures.
 Our main contribution to this topic is to show that order independence is necessary but not sufficient for the equivalence between nested and universal elimination procedures.
-By contrast, the extant literature has focussed on finding sufficient conditions for the order independent removal of strictly dominated strategies.
+By contrast, the extant literature has focused on finding sufficient conditions for the order independent removal of strictly dominated strategies.
 Such conditions have been provided by \cite{dufwenberg2002existence-maximal-reduction}, \cite{gilboa1990order}, \cite{apt2007many-faces, apt2011direct}, \cite{luo2020iterated}, and \cite{patriche2013maximalreductiongames}.
 In Section \ref{sec:Discuss} we discuss in more detail how our work relates to the most relevant conditions found in the papers just mentioned.
 We do not delve into the epistemic foundations of order independence, which can be found in \cite{trost2014epistemic-rationale-or-ind}.
-Sufficient conditions for the order independence and the epistemic validity of several iterated elimination procedures are provided by \cite{manili2025}.
+Sufficient conditions for the order independence and the epistemic validity of several iterated elimination procedures are provided by \cite{manili2026}.

 Iterated elimination procedures have been studied in a wide range of contexts.
-Our work focusses on the iterated removal of strictly dominated strategies in normal form games of complete information.
-Recently, iterated strict dominance has been studied in games of incomplete information by \cite{bach-perea2021incomplete}, whereas \cite{luo2020iterated} have examined iterated elimination procedures in abstract choice settings. \cite{maniliOrderIndependence} has explored the order independence of elimination procedures for rationalizability, whereas \cite{manili2025} has studied iterated elimination procedures for a wide range of solution concepts, including iterated strict dominance by mixed strategies and rationalizability.
+Our work focuses on the iterated removal of strictly dominated strategies in normal form games of complete information.
+Recently, iterated strict dominance has been studied in games of incomplete information by \cite{bach-perea2021incomplete}, whereas \cite{luo2020iterated} have examined iterated elimination procedures in abstract choice settings. \cite{maniliOrderIndependence} has explored the order independence of elimination procedures for rationalizability, whereas \cite{manili2026} has provided sufficient conditions that guarantee the equivalence of nested and universal elimination procedures for several solution concepts, including iterated strict dominance by mixed strategies and rationalizability.

 \paragraph*{Paper structure.} We lay out the model in Section \ref{sec:Model}.
 In Section \ref{sec:Res} we study the equivalence between nested and universal elimination procedures and then provide examples to illustrate the main points of our analysis.
 In Section \ref{sec:GKZ} we compare our formulation of nested elimination procedures with the one of \cite{gilboa1990order}.
 In Section \ref{sec:Discuss} we discuss some epistemic aspects of the two main procedures studied in this paper as well as some conditions found in the literature that are close to our work.